iAmAndrewCarroll/reading-notes/class1.2.md

 - mkdir: make directory quite literally makes a new directory
 - touch: commonly used for file creation this commands primary function is for timestamping

-### Expalain What is happening in the following scenarios:
+### Explain What is happening in the following scenarios:
 - cd projects: the directory is changed to *projects*
 - mkdir new-projects: a new directory is created named *new_project*
 - touch new-project/newfile.md: a new file, *newfile.md* is created within *new-project* directory